veraPDF/veraPDF.github.io/develop/multithreading/index.md

 ### Validating a PDF File
-You only need to intialise once, whichever version you're using, create a new class which implements runnable or callable interface and paste code below in method call(run).
+You only need to intialise once, whichever version you're using, create a new class which implements runnable or callable interface and paste code below in the method call(run).
-Now the code to validated a file called `mydoc.pdf` against the PDF/A 1b specification is:
+Now the code to validate a file called `mydoc.pdf` in a separate thread against the PDF/A 1b specification is:
 ```java
 //you can put this two rows in Validator.class or in another place,
 // but should be executed before validator will start